Relevance in Structured Argumentation: The Relevance Properties

 \begin{definition}[Pointed Settings] \((\vdash, \overline{\cdot}, \widehat{\cdot})\) is \emph{pointed} iff \begin{enumerate} \item for all \(\Gamma, \Delta \in \wp_{\sf fin}(\mathcal{L})\), \(\widehat{\Gamma \cup \Delta} = \widehat{\Gamma} \cup \widehat{\Delta}\) (in this case we say that \(\widehat{\cdot}\) is pointed), and \item \(\vdash\) satisfies Cut w.r.t.\ $\vdash^{+\phi}$ for any $\phi \in \mathcal{L}$, i.e., for every \(\Gamma \cup \{\gamma\} \subseteq \mathcal{L}\), \(\Gamma \cup \Delta \vdash \gamma\) if \(\Gamma \vdash \phi\) and \(\Delta \vdash^{+\phi} \gamma\). \end{enumerate} \end{definition}

 \begin{theorem} Where \(\mathcal{AF}_{\vdash}\) is pointed, \(\mathcal{AF}_{\vdash}\) satisfies Cumulativity and Extensional Cumulativity for grounded semantics. \end{theorem}

-\begin{xmpl} Any setting \((\vdash, \overline{\cdot}, \mathsf{id})\) is pointed iff \(\vdash\) satisfies Cut.
-For instance, each of the consequence relations in Examples \ref{xmpl:CL:id} and \ref{xmpl:RM} satisfies Cut and thus the corresponding settings are pointed and therefore satisfy Cumulativity. \end{xmpl}
+\begin{example} Any setting \((\vdash, \overline{\cdot}, \mathsf{id})\) is pointed iff \(\vdash\) satisfies Cut.
+For instance, each of the consequence relations in Examples \ref{xmpl:CL:id} and \ref{xmpl:RM} satisfies Cut and thus the corresponding settings are pointed and therefore satisfy Cumulativity. \end{example}